Breastfeeding: the first few days

 Skin-to-skin after a caesarean

-If your baby is born by caesarean, you should still be able to have skin-to-skin contact with your baby straight after the birth.
+If your baby is delivered by caesarean, you should still be able to have skin-to-skin contact with your baby straight after delivery.

 Colostrum: your first milk

 The fluid your breasts produce in the first few days after birth is called colostrum.
-It's usually a golden yellow colour.
-It's a very concentrated food, so your baby will only need about a teaspoonful at each feed.
+It's thick and usually a golden yellow colour.
+It's a very concentrated food, so your baby will only need a small amount, about a teaspoonful, at each feed.

 The more you breastfeed, the more your baby's sucking will stimulate your supply and the more milk you'll make.